Sandra1000/VulnRaceMitigation/final_report/mitigation_effectiveness_report.md

    - **SELinux**: Similar to AppArmor, SELinux showed limited success as it was designed for user-space access controls, making it ineffective against kernel-level race conditions.
    - **Outcome**: Both **SELinux** and **AppArmor** failed to prevent the kernel-level exploits.

+## Conclusion

+The analysis reveals that **kernel patching** is the most robust and reliable mitigation strategy for addressing concurrency vulnerabilities in the Linux kernel.
+Synchronization mechanisms like mutexes and spinlocks were found to introduce undesirable side effects such as deadlocks, while security frameworks like **SELinux** and **AppArmor** were ineffective at addressing kernel-level vulnerabilities.

+### Recommendations:
+- **Kernel Updates**: Ensure that all systems are regularly updated with the latest kernel patches to mitigate newly discovered vulnerabilities.
+- **Simplified Synchronization**: Future mitigation strategies should focus on improving the reliability of synchronization mechanisms without introducing system instability.
+- **Increased Automation**: Further research into the development of automated tools for dynamic analysis and vulnerability detection could enhance real-time protection against kernel exploits.

+---

+By emphasizing kernel patching as the optimal solution and highlighting the limitations of other approaches, this report provides clear guidance on how to address **Dirty COW** and **Keyring Race Condition** vulnerabilities effectively.